Ludovico Coccapani

 Ludovico Coccapani (23 June 1849 – 14 November 1931) was an Italian Roman Catholic teacher and professed member from the Secular Franciscan Order.
 He also served the President of the Conference of Saint Vincent de Paul in its Pisan division.
 He was a noted figure in Pisa due to his charitable activities; he was close with important figures of that era in Pisa including Cardinal Pietro Maffi and Giuseppe Toniolo who both had an interest in education.

-His cause for beatification commenced in 1949 in a long and complex process that became blocked in 1966.
-It reopened several decades later and continued in Pisa after the resolution of the reasons for the initial blockage.
+His cause for beatification commenced in 1949 in a long and complex process that halted in 1966.
+It reopened several decades later and continued in Pisa after the resolution of the reasons for the initial stop.
 The commencement of the cause saw him titled as a Servant of God.
 Pope Francis titled him as Venerable on 7 November 2018 upon confirmation of his heroic virtue.

 Life

 Ludovico Coccapani was born in Pisa on 23 June 1849 to bourgeois parents Sigismondo Coccapani and Fortunata Guelfi; he was baptized on 24 June as "Ludovico Francesco Angiolo Cesare".
 His paternal side consisted of noted potters.
 This line of ceramists in 1739 took over the management of a ceramics workshop in Montecchio and later in 1746 arrived and settled in Calcinaia to continue their business.

-His parents died when he was in his childhood with one having died when he was eight in 1857; he therefore lived with his brother and sisters of which he was the lastborn.
+His parents died when he was a child, with one having died when he was eight in 1857; he therefore lived with his brother and sisters of which he was the lastborn.
 He received the sacrament of confirmation on 23 June 1856 from Cardinal Cosimo Corsi.

 He did his studies in Pisa where he obtained a diploma in education around 1867.
-He taught first in Pisa for a brief period and then later in Fucecchio in Florence from 14 September 1867 but was forced to return home due to health reasons in 1869.
+He taught first in Pisa for a brief period and then later in Fucecchio in Florence from 14 September 1867 but was forced to return home for health reasons in 1869.
 In 1872 he taught at Pietrasanta and then in 1874 decided that he would dedicate himself to a range of charitable works for the betterment of others.
 He never married and lived in Pisa with his priest brother Lionello and his two sisters Teresina and Rosina.

 In 1874 he decided to devote his life to the poor and to that end soon discovered the life and charism of Francis of Assisi.
 He felt that Francis' guidelines in his Rule were things that he could do in Pisa as his true calling and so decided to join the Secular Franciscan Order.
 He vested in their habit on 7 December 1907 and made his profession on 8 December 1908.
-He also began working for the Saint Vincent de Paul organization based in Pisa in 1894.
+He began working for the Saint Vincent de Paul organization based in Pisa in 1894.
 He also served as a teacher and he educated children including those who had been abandoned and/or neglected.